data-community-of-practice/AI-Graph-Obsidian/tools/How-to-use-hugging-face-api.md

 print(output)
 ```

-In this example, we use this cat photo as our input.
+In this example, we used this cat photo as our input.

 ![[yourphoto.jpg]](../img/images-wendi/yourphoto.jpg)
 <div align="center"><small>Downloaded from Pexels on 17 Jul 2024</small></div><br>

 Then run the code using the command below and get the result from our Hugging Face model.
 Don't forget to change "app" to your file name.
-The result says "a cat sitting on a couch looking at the camera", which is a accurate and good description.
+The result says "a cat sitting on a couch looking at the camera", which is an accurate and good description.

 ```python
 py app.py